 A combination with other elements such as glucosamine and chondroitin can be more effective in inflammatory conditions such as arthritis.

-In one study, men with degenerative joint disease of the knee experienced relief after they took combination therapy.
+In one study, men with the degenerative joint disease of the knee experienced relief after they took combination therapy.

 Another study involving people with osteoarthritis found that a supplement containing manganese glucosamine and chondroitin improved their symptoms by 52 percent after 4-6 months of intake.